What Is a Metaphor: Types, Examples and Use in Academic Writing

 When We Use Metaphors & Why

-As figures of speech, metaphors are used across different contexts:
+As figures of speech they are used across different contexts:

-✔️ Science and technology.
-Yes, metaphors also exist in academic writing; they help explain abstract ideas or flesh out hypotheses.
+• Science and technology.
+Yes, they also exist in academic writing; they help explain abstract ideas or flesh out hypotheses.
 For example, thought experiments rely on metaphors to illustrate a point (e.g., Judith Jarvis Thomson’s Violinist thought experiment).

 We use metaphors for a variety of purposes, including: